 The fee varies from village to village (and may vary between properties) and may also vary depending on how long you have lived in your property.
 The fee can be up to 12.5% of the sales price of a property and Retirement Villages will provide you with worked examples of how this is calculated.
 Please be sure that you have been given and understand, the exact details for the particular property you may be interested in purchasing.

-If you choose to pre-pay the Assignment Fee and then sell the property and assign your Lease within one or two years of our purchase the Landlord will refund a proportion of the fee.
+If you choose to pre-pay the Assignment Fee and then sell the property and assign your Lease within one or two years of our purchase the Landlord will refund a proportion of the fee (this will be dependent on the lease granted on the property, please ask a member of staff for more details).
 None of the fee will be refunded if you sell after two years.

 Your solicitor will be required to advise the Landlord, via our solicitor at the point of purchase, whether you wish to exercise this option and he/she will be able to explain this to you in more detail.